joereynolds/jn/README.md

 #### One note in multiple books

 Let's say you have a "programming" book and also a "python" book.
+You want one note to appear in both places, but how?

 In order to do so, just specify both books

 i.e.

 ```
-jn "a = 5 to assign in python" #python #programming
+jn "a = 5 to assign in python" @python @programming
 ```

 The above will create the note in "python" and create a symlink to it in "programming".

 The first link is the hard link, the rest are symlinks.